Blues lead guitar - lesson 3

 A blues scale shape diagram 10th pos

-The 3rd shape of the Blues scale is relatively easy considering both memorization and fingerings.
-Notice that the notes on the 11th fret as well as the note on the 13th fret, 4th string are the "blue notes", which mainly is used as passing notes.
+Instructions: The 3rd shape of the Blues scale is relatively easy considering both memorization and fingerings.
+Notice that the notes on the 11th fret as well as the note on the 13th fret, 4th string are the "blue notes", which mainly are used as passing notes.

 The shape is pretty far up the fingerboard and it can be a little tricky to get room for the fingers and finding a comfortable left hand and arm position.

-In this high fretboard position, for an electric guitar with effects such as overdrive and mush gain, you may want to increase the bass by turning the tone knob.
+In this high fretboard position, for an electric guitar with effects such as overdrive and much gain, you may want to increase the bass by turning up the tone knob.

 Jam track info